-The Forest Home Park is one of many parks and trails maintained by the Town of Ithaca.
-It owes its existence to a collaboration between an FHIA group led by Montana Petersen, the enthusiasm of Rich Schoch, the town’s Parks Maintenance Manager, and the advocacy of Herb Engman, the town supervisor at the time and a Forest Home resident.
+Today, the Forest Home Park is one of many parks and trails maintained by the Town of Ithaca.
+It owes its existence to a collaboration between an FHIA committee led by Montana Petersen, the enthusiasm of Rich Schoch, the town’s Parks Maintenance Manager, and the advocacy of Herb Engman, the town supervisor at the time and a Forest Home resident.

 Here are some of the contributors:

-- The strip of land along Fall Creek is owned by Cornell, but leased to the town at no cost.
+- The strip of land along Fall Creek is owned by Cornell, but leased to the town at $1 per year.
 Cornell continues to maintain the bank of Fall Creek.

 - The parks department did the heavy work of clearing the land and provide the tables and the sign.

 - The parks department and Forest Home neighbors pulled invasive plants and shrubs from the creek side and laid mulch to combat their spread.